 Mullen going for the flip

-Mullen and his staff had some luck flipping Emory Jones from Ohio State and this weekend they will try their luck three prospects committed elsewhere.
+Mullen and his staff had some luck flipping Emory Jones from Ohio State and this weekend they will try their luck two prospects committed elsewhere.

 Leading the charge is Miami defensive tackle commit Nesta Silvera who the Gators have been after for well over a year.
 Tight ends coach JaJuan Seider is the lead recruiter here and have the Gators in the race.
 Silvera visited Miami last weekend and didn’t shut the door on visits, which gives the Gators a chance.